GaloisInc/cryptol/docs/AbstractValuesAndModuleParameters.md

 In module `Examples` all instantiations of `X` are different because `val` uses different names.
 In particular, `E2` and `E3` are different even though `val` is essentially given the same value.
-We are, however, comparing the names of the values, and not the values themselves.
-This allows us to avoid having to evalute while checking, but more importantly it allows us to deal with parameters that are functions, which are can't be easily compared for equality.
+Comparing names allows us to avoid having to evalute while checking, but more importantly it allows us to deal with parameters that are functions, which are can't be easily compared for equality.